openaps/docs/docs/docs/Troubleshooting/Pump-rig-communications-troubleshooting.md

 "916.636", 5, -92 root@edison3:~/myopenaps#
 ```

-4. If you want to manually perform an mmtune with the full frequency scan displayed, use `cd ~/myopenaps && sudo service cron stop && killall -g openaps ; killall -g oref0-pump-loop; openaps-use pump mmtune && sudo service cron start` and you'll see results similar to the full scan details as shown at the beginning of this section.
+4. If you want to manually perform an mmtune with the full frequency scan displayed, use `cd ~/myopenaps && sudo service cron stop && killall -g openaps ; killall -g oref0-pump-loop; OREF0_DEBUG=2 oref0-radio-tune && sudo service cron start` and you'll see results similar to the full scan details as shown at the beginning of this section.

 ### What causes poor tuning results?